AbdielCortes/ICOM4015-p1-Snake/README.md

 <img src="ReadMeImages/powerUp.PNG" width="400">

-If you take too long to reach the apple it will rot, causing you to loose poins when you eat it.
+If you take too long to reach the apple it will rot, causing you to loose points when you eat it.

 <img src="ReadMeImages/rotten.PNG" width="400">